 Orange County’s young children need safe, supportive, and nurturing environments to be healthy and ready to succeed in school.
 First 5 Orange County Children and Families Commission provides funding to our District to support our School Readiness Program.

-Our School Readiness Team is comprised of our Early Learning Program Specialist, Learning Link Teacher, District Nurse, School Psychologist, and Speech and Language Pathologist, and the Director of Special Education.
+Our School Readiness Team is comprised of a Director of Early Learning, District Nurse, School Psychologist, and Speech and Language Pathologist.
 The team’s mission is to provide parents with support to ensure their children from birth to five years of age are developing appropriately.
 If referral services are needed, our staff will guide you through the process and answer any questions you might have related to your child's development.

 Our goals are to foster healthy children, early learning, strong families, and quality services.
 All services are free of charge.
 The Laguna Beach Unified School District provides the following:

-We support the development and implementation of School Entry Plans for identified student.
+- We support the development and implementation of School Entry Plans for identified students

 What do we mean by School Readiness?